 (Office of Reference: D.G.IT. - OFFICE III)

-The passport is a document to be used both for travel and for identification, and is issued by:
+The passport is both a travel and identification document and is issued by:

-The Italian Police (Questura) in Italy; diplomatic-consularmissions abroad.
+- the Italian Police Office (Questura) in Italy;

-It is valid in all countries whose governments have been recognised by the Italian government, and can be made valid for those that have not been recognised upon request by the bearer and indication of the place of destination (art.
-2 of Law no. 1185/67).
+It is valid in all countries whose governments have been recognised by the Italian government and, upon the bearer’s request, it can be made valid for those that have not been recognised by indicating the places of destination (Article 2 of Law No. 1185/67).

-As a rule, passport applications are submitted to the local authorities competent for the applicant’s place of residence, in Italy and abroad.
-Italian citizens can, nevertheless, request issuance of the passport at any issuing office in Italy or abroad, but in such cases the authorities competent for the applicant’s place of residence must delegate their responsibility in writing, which could lengthen the time it takes to issue the passport.
+As a rule, passport applications shall be submitted to the local authorities competent for the applicant’s place of residence, in Italy or abroad.
+Italian citizens can apply for the issuance of passports at any issuing office in Italy or abroad.
+In particular cases, the passport can be issued by an office other than the one of residence.
+In such cases it will be necessary to acquire the prior delegation of power and responsibility from the office competent for the applicant’s place of residence (the Police Office (Questura) or Consulate).
+The delegation of power and responsibility shall be express and in writing.
+Therefore, if the application is filed with a consular district in which you are not resident, it should be borne in mind that the necessary delegation of power and responsibility by the competent Police Office (Questura)/Consulate could lengthen the time it takes to issue the passport.

-Current legislation provides for the following passport types:
+Current legislation provides for the following types of passport:

 a) Ordinary Passport: 48-page booklet;